webplatform/docs/html/elements/a/index.md

 ===Value===

-The value is the enclosed anchor text or image tag, which is displayed in the page and rendered as a link.
+The value is the enclosed anchor text or image tag, which is displayed in the page and (if href is present) is rendered as a link.

 ===Common Attributes===